-Those principles, proposed and approved by members, have allowed your Association to endure for 154 years, all the while serving as the leading advocate for Nebraska public schools.
-Also included on these pages: the bylaws of NSEA-Retired, the Ethnic and Minority Affairs Committee, the NSEA - Aspiring Educators, the NSEA Higher Education Affairs Committee and the Education Support Professionals Committee.
+These principles, proposed and approved by members, have allowed your Association to endure and serve as the leading advocate for the education profession and public education for 156 years.
+Also included on these pages: the bylaws of the NSEA-Retired, the Ethnic and Minority Affairs Committee, the NSEA - Aspiring Educators, the NSEA Higher Education Affairs Committee and the Education Support Professionals Committee.
 Essentially, these pages define the NSEA in the following manner:

-■ The Mission Statement and Strategic Objectives set the direction of the Association - why the NSEA exists, what it works to accomplish, and what the Association sets as its primary goals.

-■ The Bylaws - the fundamental rules which govern such basic internal questions as the definition of membership, election of officers, and the process of setting dues.
-The provisions of these Bylaws can never be suspended and may only be changed by a two-thirds majority in a secret ballot at our annual Delegate Assembly - and then only after delegates have received prior notice of the proposed change.
+- The Mission Statement and Strategic Objectives set the direction of the Association why the NSEA exists, what it works to accomplish, and what the Association sets as its primary goals. - The Bylaws the fundamental rules which govern such basic internal questions as the definition of membership, election of officers, and the process of setting dues.
+The provisions of these Bylaws can never be suspended and may only be changed by a two-thirds majority in a secret ballot at our annual Delegate Assembly and then only after delegates have received prior notice of the proposed change as defined in the NSEA Bylaws.
 These rules determine how the organization operates.